Accelerated Massive Parallelism with Microsoft Visual C++

 Finally all the code samples associated with the other chapters in the book can also be found here.

-Visual Studio 2012 Professional to run the samples.
+Visual Studio 2012 or 2013 Professional to run the samples.
 The

 DirectX SDK (June 2010) is also required on both Windows 7 & 8 to build the N-body case study and Chapter 11 samples.
 If the SDK fails to install with error code S1023 you have a more recent version of the VS 2010 redistributable installed.
 Uninstall

 You can also use